keybase/book-content/00-getting_started/01-security.md

 {% set section_title = "Security" %}

-## Security on Keybase
-Everything you share through your Keybase account *and* your account itself are protected with public-key cryptography.

-Protecting your account confirms that you are actually *you* on Keybase—not someone who hacked or otherwise accessed your account.
-Instead of relying on a username and password combination and/or two-factor authentication to protect your account, Keybase uses more cryptography.
+## Public-key cryptography
 TL;DR Multiple layers of public-key cryptography ensure the security of your Keybase account.
 Everything you share through Keybase is end-to-end encrypted.
-And, key pairs link your account to your device(s) to ensure that only you can access it through your device(s).
+And, key pairs link your account to your device(s) to ensure that only you can access it.

-### Public-key cryptography
+Everything you share through your Keybase account *and* your account itself are protected with public-key cryptography.

+### How it works
 Here are some terms that will be useful to understand as we describe how public-key cryptography keeps your account and the things you share safe and secure:

 **Encryption** is the process of scrambling info or data so that it can’t be read. **Decryption** reverses the process so info or data can be read again.
 A **key** is used in the process—basically a ton of math that we won’t get into—of encrypting or decrypting.